 High-Stakes Cases.
-Mr. Franze has represented clients in more than forty cases before the US Supreme Court as well as appeals in federal and state courts across the country.
+Anthony has represented clients in more than forty cases before the U.S. Supreme Court as well as appeals in federal and state courts across the country.
 He has served as a national appellate counsel for some of the largest litigations in the country, and been recognized as a "superb advocate" (The Legal 500), a high court "aficionado" (National Law Journal), and was selected to DC Super Lawyers for appellate law.
-Beyond appellate matters, Mr. Franze regularly provides strategic counseling on large scale litigation requiring both legal acumen and creative advocacy.
+Beyond appellate matters, Anthony regularly provides strategic counseling on large scale litigation requiring both legal acumen and creative advocacy.

 Teaching & Scholarship.
-For more than a decade, Mr. Franze was an adjunct professor of law at American University Washington School of Law and Michigan State's semester-in-DC program, teaching courses in Legal Rhetoric, Federal Courts, and Appellate Practice.
+For more than a decade, Anthony was an adjunct professor of law at American University Washington School of Law and Michigan State's semester-in-D.C. program, teaching courses in Legal Rhetoric, Federal Courts, and Appellate Practice.
 He currently participates in a European faculty exchange program.